ozdemirburak/jquery-floating-social-share/README.md

 ## Getting Started

-Install via bower and include by your `bower_components` folder.
+Install via bower and include from your `bower_components` folder.

 `bower install jquery-floating-social-share`